nxcoin/nxcoin-project/README.md

 What is NXCoin?
 ----------------

-NXCoin is the implementation of the Zerocoin protocol ( http://zerocoin.org ) guaranteeing true financial anonymity.
+NXCoin is the implementation of the Nextcoin protocol ( http://nextcoin.org ) guaranteeing true financial anonymity.

  - 10 minute block targets
  - 21 million total coins